proxmox/ceph/ceph/doc/man/8/ceph-diff-sorted.rst

 Description
 ===========

-:program:`ceph-diff-sorted` is a simplifed *diff* utility optimized for comparing two files with lines that are lexically sorted.
+:program:`ceph-diff-sorted` is a simplified *diff* utility optimized for comparing two files with lines that are lexically sorted.

 The output is simplified in comparison to that of the standard `diff`